-Hello, my name is Alcor, I'm guessed to be a pointer mix that is about 2-2.5 years old and weigh about 45 lbs.
+My name is Alcor.
+I'm a Southern boy from the great state of TN.
+I'm guessed to be a pointer mix that is about 3 years old.
+I weigh about 45 lbs.

-I have some prey drive with bunnies and squirrels.
+~ I have some prey drive with bunnies, deer, cats, and squirrels.
 I did get to meet a cat here on accident.
-She wasn't very nice with her hissing and swatting, but I backed away and left her alone.
-My foster Momma said I was a good boy!

-I like my human foster siblings, but I may not do too well with small children under 10-12.
+~ I like my human foster siblings, but I may not do too well with small children under 12.
 I think my best home would be one with people who like to snuggle sometimes and go on adventures like hiking at other times.
-I would love to have my own fenced in yard that I can play ball in and sunbathe in the grass when I need a rest.
+I really need to have my own fenced in yard that I can play ball in and sunbathe in the grass when I need a rest.

 * house trained